pjvds/born2code.net/about.md

 title: About
 permalink: /about/
 page-class: page-about
-sitemap:
-  priority: 0.7
-  changefreq: weekly
-  lastmod: 2013-05-06T18:55:00-04:00
 ---

 Hi, my name is __Pieter Joost van de Sande__ and I’m a __software engineer__ for almost a decade.

 I'm currently employed by [wercker](https://wercker.com), a startup based in Amsterdam.
 We are building an integral software delivery platform in the cloud.
+At wercker I mainly write Javascript, Python, Go and Bash Script.
+Next to writing code I'm responsible for community engagement.
 Previously I was a thought leader at [atos](http://atos.net/), one of worlds leading international information technology services companies.
 I received the Atos TRP award which made me a [distinguished member of technical staff](http://en.wikipedia.org/wiki/Member_of_technical_staff).

 Next to the employment I play an active role in the software development community.
 I've presented at conferences like Microsoft TechDays, Software Development Conference and NDC.
 Beside speaking I'm also a frequent visitor of smaller meetups.
 I'm a board member at [Devnology](http://devnology.nl) where I help to organise meetings and run a [software development podcast](http://devnology.nl/en/podcast).
 My active role in the community is recognised by Microsoft who awarded me with the exclusive [Microsoft MVP](http://mvp.microsoft.com/en-US/default.aspx) award.

-As any good developer would I'm also active in the open source community.
-I've contributed to various open source projects like, [Bundler](http://gembundler.com/), [ncqrs](http://github.com/ncqrs/ncqrs), [node-auth](https://github.com/ciaranj/node-oauth), [ssh-keygen](https://github.com/ericvicenti/ssh-keygen), [EventStore](https://github.com/joliver/EventStore) and [many more](https://github.com/pjvds).
-As you can see at my [Github profile](https://github.com/pjvds) the  contributions I make are diverse.
-I do not focus on a single programming language nor platform.
+I'm also active in the software development community.
+I've contributed to various open source projects like, [Bundler](http://gembundler.com/), [ncqrs](http://github.com/ncqrs/ncqrs), [node-auth](https://github.com/ciaranj/node-oauth), [ssh-keygen](https://github.com/ericvicenti/ssh-keygen), [Neo4jClient](https://bitbucket.org/Readify/neo4jclient), [EventStore](https://github.com/joliver/EventStore) and [many more](https://github.com/pjvds).
+As you can see at my [Github profile](https://github.com/pjvds) the  contributions are not bound to a specific programming language.
+I like to explore different languages and paradigms.
 I count [C#](http://msdn.microsoft.com/en-us/library/aa287558.aspx) as one of worlds most beautiful programming languages, but you also find me writing [Javascript](https://developer.mozilla.org/en-US/docs/JavaScript), [Python](http://www.python.org/), [Ruby](http://www.ruby-lang.org/) [Smalltalk](http://smalltalk.org) and [Go](http://golang.org/).

 To clear my head and recharge my batteries I run.
-I prefer the trails and when the surface allows it [barefoot](http://barefootrunning.com/).
-Otherwise, I run in [Luna Sandals](https://www.lunasandals.com/).
+I prefer the trails and when the surface allows I run [barefoot](http://barefootrunning.com/).
+If not, I run in [Luna Sandals](https://www.lunasandals.com/).

 ## Contact